GWU Brisbane 2018: ‘The politics and performance of language’

 Stanley Place, South Brisbane QLD 4101

-Girls Write Up is for anyone who has felt limited by their gender and wants to understand how language can not only constrain but also be used to liberate and empower.
-It is an inclusive event open to all teens aged 12–18.
+Girls Write Up is for anyone who has felt limited by gender and wants to understand how language can be used to liberate and empower.
+It is an inclusive event open to all teens.

 Over the day, authors, journalists, activists, artists, poets and other creative thinkers will share the ways they have used their writing to define their identities and shape the world around them.
 The program of panels and practical workshops explores the relationship between language, gender and power, and the effects of unconscious bias on our sense of self.
-It unpacks the ways that the female voice has been devalued in literary and popular culture, and gives participants the opportunity to discover their own creative voice, equipping them with the skills and the confidence to use it.
+Girls Write Up gives participants the opportunity to discover their own creative voice, equipping them with the skills and the confidence to use it.

 Girls Write Up Brisbane is presented in partnership with the State Library of Queensland

 Girls Write Up Brisbane is supported by the Queensland Government through Arts Queensland.